White House believes Iran is preparing imminent ballistic missile attack against Israel - Local News 8

 White House believes Iran is preparing imminent ballistic missile attack against Israel

-By MJ Lee, Arlette Saenz, Jennifer Hansler, Pauline Lockwood and Niamh Kennedy, CNN
+By Kevin Liptak, Jeremy Diamond, MJ Lee, Arlette Saenz, Kylie Atwood, Jennifer Hansler, Pauline Lockwood and Niamh Kennedy, CNN

+(CNN) — Iran is poised to launch a ballistic missile attack on Israel soon, the White House warned Tuesday, instantly ratcheting up fears of all-out war in the region.

-(CNN) — The White House on Tuesday said the US believes Iran is preparing an imminent ballistic missile attack against Israel.
+In a statement released mid-morning, the White House said it had “indications that Iran is preparing to imminently launch a ballistic missile attack against Israel,” adding the United States was “actively supporting defensive preparations to defend Israel against this attack.”

 The US is prepared to do whatever it can to help Israel intercept anything Iran directs its way, similar to how the US offered its assistance in April, when Iran launched a wave of drones and missiles towards Israel — the vast majority of which were successfully intercepted, a US official said.